zefferus/dogear/README.md

 ## Example

-A Hapi route configured like this:
+A hapi route configured like this:

 ```javascript
 server.route({